 Tribal Nursery Accent

-Digging the tribal trend?
 You’ll love this cheap and easy DIY idea!
 This on-point arrow wall, created by Jenni Radosevich of I Spy DIY, also makes use of the masking tape paint-and-peel method.
-Outline your design in tape, paint over the top, and then remove the tape to reveal your tribal-themed masterpiece.Continue to 19 of 19 below.
+Outline your design in tape, paint over the top, and then remove the tape to reveal your tribal print masterpiece.Continue to 18 of 18 below.

 Oversized wall prints, like the cute bunny portraits featured in this sweet neutral space from Project Nursery, are turning out to be a definite trend for 2018.
 While some of these prints can be costly, you can easily get the same look by framing inexpensive posters or printing your own digital downloads at your local print shop.